 Enter the subdomain you’ve decided upon in the corresponding field in the Hosted Newsroom settings and click Save.

 The customisation options for a CNAME Hosted Newsroom are slightly limited.
 While you cannot add the header and footer of your own website to the CNAME Hosted Newsroom, you can change fonts, colors of the text and background to match your company’s graphic profile etc. Also you can add your own CSS to the Hosted Newsroom.
 The CNAME Hosted Newsroom will always be responsive, meaning that it can be viewed seamlessly on desktops, laptops, tablets, or smartphones.
+You will find the design options under the design tab on the top of the page.

 Why choose CNAME?